barbraparrish120/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain focus.
 Additionally, always keep learning and updating your skills.
 The programming industry is constantly evolving, so it' s important to stay ahead of the curve.
 Read blogs, attend conferences, or join online communities to learn about new technologies and best practices.

+# 2024-02-18
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this translates to writing clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
+Always strive to reduce redundancy, use established patterns and libraries, and remember that the code you write today might be read and modified by others tomorrow or even years later.
+Optimize for understandability and adaptability over premature optimization."

+In essence, it's about making deliberate choices in your programming approach, keeping things simple yet effective, and embracing the principle of Occam's Razor – the idea that among competing hypotheses, the one with the fewest assumptions should be selected.
+This practice not only leads to better software quality but also fosters a healthier and more sustainable development environment.